vittorioexp/Spring-Boot-REST-API-example/README.md

 ----

 Random Book wants to promote reading by proposing to read a random book of a given category.
-Each book can be rated and the readings made are tracked.
+Readings made by users are tracked, and each book can be rated.

 API Documentation